8 Actionable Steps to Manage Poor Performance at Work

 6. Set clear goals to increase employees’ poor work performance.

 Clear goals need to be set for these poor employees.
-It is best if you come to these goals together.
-You need to make sure the employee understands what is expected of them.
+Coming together on the goals is best.
+Ensure employees understand what you expect of them.
 This should be discussed during feedback sessions and reinforced often.

 You want to make sure these goals are specific.
 Telling an employee that they need to work harder is not a good goal.
 Your goal should be something like, you need to increase your production by 50% within 2 weeks.
 Make sure the goals are achievable for the employee or you are setting both of you up for disappointment.
 Also, give them time to make the change.
 Typically, these changes don’t happen overnight, they take some time.
 You may have to exercise a little patience when dealing with problem employees.